dgoldsb/synergy-jointpdf/researchlog.md

     * Explain more what I had in mind, is this in there?
     * Should I adapt my model?
 What is the standard?
     * RBN better?
-* CC to Rick, ask him more about if RBN is better suited
+* Slack to Rick, ask him more about if RBN is better suited
 * CC both to Manon, explain how badly it went
-* Write on my fucking thesis and fuck programming for today
+* Wrote on my fucking thesis and fuck programming for today

 # Next time